mishael-fav/UNICORN-COMPANIES/README.md

 ```

 ### 👑THE "KINGMAKER" NETWORK
-- This analysis looks at how value and influence are distributed across the venture capital landscape by examining investor activity and the total valuation of the unicorns they’ve backed.
+This analysis looks at how value and influence are distributed across the venture capital landscape by examining investor activity and the total valuation of the unicorns they’ve backed.
 One of the clearest patterns that emerged from the data is a strong **power-law distribution**.
 Out of 1,247 active investors, **fewer than 1%** consistently appear in the high-volume, high-valuation segment, indicating that influence is heavily concentrated among a very small group of firms.

 Large, well-known players such as **Accel**, which has backed around 60 unicorns, and **Sequoia Capital China**, with a combined portfolio valuation of approximately **$473B**, dominate primarily through scale.
 Their position in the ecosystem is driven by broad market coverage and repeated exposure to high-growth companies rather than outsized returns from individual investments.

 However, the analysis also highlights a different and less obvious group of investors that perform strongly on **capital efficiency** rather than volume.
 These firms operate with fewer deals but generate significantly higher returns relative to the capital deployed.
 A notable example is **Threshold Ventures**, which stands out in the data with an estimated **1,006x return multiple**.
-This suggests that, while top-tier “kingmaker” firms control much of the deal flow and visibility, smaller and more specialized investors can outperform them on a per-investment basis..
+This suggests that, while top-tier “kingmaker” firms control much of the deal flow and visibility, smaller and more specialized investors can outperform them on a per-investment basis.

 ![CAPITAL EFFICIENCY](dashboard_pic/kingmaker_network.PNG)